joshjackthomson31/ASIC-Design/README.md

    ```
    riscv64-unknown-elf-objdump -d sum.o | less
    ```
+   The addition 'less' command is used to interactively browse the potentially lengthy disassembly output of sum.o.
    When you type the above command, a list of opcode appears in the terminal. to obtain the main section of the program we need to type /main as shown below.
    ```
    /main